potatoqualitee/ogimage/README.md

           @{
               "FileName"          = "rbar-performance-in-powershell"
               "--TITLE--"         = "RBAR Performance in PowerShell"
-              "--BODY--"          = "In this article, we'll cover looping performance for PowerShell."
+              "--AUTHOR--"        = "By Chrissy LeMaire"
-              "--WHATEVERELSE--"  = "By Chrissy LeMaire"
+              "--SYNOPSIS--"      = "In this article, we'll cover looping performance for PowerShell."
               "--FOOTER--"        = "See more at netnerds.net"
           }
 ```